 Rabbi Asher Lopatin

-Rabbi Asher Lopatin is the president of Yeshivat Chovevei Torah Rabbinical School, an Orthodox rabbinical school that teaches an inclusive and welcoming Torah.
-Prior to assuming the presidency of YCT in 2013, he served as rabbi of Anshe Sholom Congregation, a Modern Orthodox synagogue in Chicago.
-He received his ordination from Rav Ahron Soloveichik and Yeshivas Brisk in Chicago, and from Yeshiva University, as a Wexner Graduate Fellow.
+Rabbi Asher Lopatin is president of Yeshivat Chovevei Torah Rabbinical School (YCT), an Orthodox rabbinical school that teaches an inclusive and welcoming Torah.
+Prior to assuming the presidency of YCT in 2013, he served as rabbi of Anshe Sholom Congregation, a Modern Orthodox synagogue in Chicago, for eighteen years.
+Rabbi Lopatin received ordination from Rav Ahron Soloveichik and Yeshivas Brisk in Chicago, and from Yeshiva University, as a Wexner Graduate Fellow.
 A Rhodes Scholar with an M. Phil in Medieval Arabic Thought from Oxford University, Rabbi Lopatin has written chapters for over a dozen books as well as numerous articles.
-Rabbi Lopatin is a member of The Council on Foreign Relations, and has been listed in Newsweek’s “Top 50 Rabbis.”
-He is married to Rachel Tessler Lopatin, a Wexner Graduate Fellow herself, and together they have four children.
+He is a member of The Council on Foreign Relations and has been listed in Newsweek’s “Top 50 Rabbis.”
+Rabbi Lopatin is married to Rachel Tessler Lopatin, also a Wexner Graduate Fellow, and together they have four children.